mohimi-coder/ft-irc/README.md

 ``Some of these settings are defined at creation, while others can be modified later using the MODE command.
 Understanding how these controls work will help you design a fully functional and flexible IRC server.``

+## 👥Clients

+``In the context of the server, a "Client" is not just the user operating an IRC client like HexChat or irssi.
+Instead, it represents a connection to the server, abstracted into a class that manages each user's state and interactions within the IRC network.``

+## Responsibilities of the Client Class

+## ✔️User Identity Management
+    – Stores user details such as nickname, username, hostname, real name, and file descriptor (FD).

+## ✔️Authentication Tracking
+    – Monitors and enforces the user’s authentication state (e.g., unauthenticated, authenticated, registered).

+## ✔️Channel Management
+    – Keeps track of which channels the user has joined.

+## ✔️Message Handling
+    – Processes incoming and outgoing messages, ensuring correct formatting and delivery to users or channels.

+## ✔️Server Interaction
+    – Helps facilitate smooth communication by enforcing rules and maintaining a proper user state.

+``The client class is not just a passive data structure—it actively ensures communication flows correctly and maintains a seamless user experience on the IRC server.``

 ## Responding to Messages